 Action GHG-03-c: Continue to encourage and streamline the permitting of rooftop solar and battery storage projects for existing buildings.
 The County already offers a streamlined and automated permitting process for residential solar projects through its SolarAPP+ tool, and the County's AP-25 Solar PV Information Package and Checklist identifies permit requirement and fee schedules for both residential and nonresidential solar installations.
-The County will update these resources to address solar and battery storage projects where appropriate.
+The County will update these resources to address solar and battery storage projects where appropriate, and consider reducing permitting fees.